The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst's Silver Spot Landscape (signed) is estimated to be worth between £4,750 and £7,000.
-This screenprint, created in 2008, has an auction history of two sales since its initial sale on 26th May 2014.
-The current hammer price ranges from £2,130 in July 2017 to £3,680 in March 2020.
-The average annual growth rate of this artwork is 4%.
+Damien Hirst's Silver Spot Landscape (signed) is a screenprint from 2008, estimated to be worth between £4,800 and £7,000.
+This artwork has an auction history of two sales since its initial entry to the market on 26th May 2014.
 The edition size of this artwork is limited to 150.

 Meaning & Analysis